-How Invoca Tripled Target Account Engagement By Improving The Buyer Experience
+How Invoca Tripled Target Account Engagement

 Invoca’s sales cycle is complex and high-touch.
 As a result, reps have a limited capacity in the actual number of deals that they can work in a quarter.
 So, they need to make sure all opportunities are large enough to help them hit their lofty growth targets.
 The inbound approach used in times past meant a high volume of inbound leads.
 As a result, the deals the sales team worked were okay, but not quite the right fit.
 Plus, the time reps spent on those lower value deals was too high of an opportunity cost.

 Back in 2016, Invoca transitioned to a more sophisticated model.
 They designed a strategic ABM program.
 One that helps reps avoid spending time on ‘okay’ targets and spend the majority of their time on the best ones.
 The accounts that would lead to deal sizes supporting Invoca’s goals.

 Over the next two years, the average deal size increased by a whopping $70K.
 Clearly, switching to an ABM model is helping things trend in a positive direction.